maithilicharan/ledger-application/README_AccountState.md

 ### 3.2 Input

-The API will accept a path variable with the new state.
+The API will accept a path variable with the new Account Status.

 ### 3.3 Processing

 - The system will validate the new state.
 - The system will check if the client is authorized to modify their account state.
-- If validation passes, the system will update the account state in the database.
+- If validation passes, the system will update the account state.